Operations SCM and Project Management E... (81 Blogs) Become a Certified Professional

 • Ensure that all final deliverables meet quality standards.

-• Free up resources that are unnecessary
+• Free up unnecessary resources

 • Conduct a post-project review to document lessons learned.